 Each of the reader generic functions for generic function metaobjects has the same

-syntax, accepting one required argument called generic-function
+syntax, accepting one required argument called generic-function, which must be a

-generic function metaobject; otherwise, an ERROR
+generic function metaobject; otherwise, an ERROR is SIGNALed.
+An ERROR is also SIGNALed if the

 generic function metaobject has not been initialized.